How to use Google Ads

 Planning is an important first step in any Google Ads campaign.
 Before you jump in and start creating ads you’ll need to consider:

 This step is relatively simple.
 Ask yourself which of the following three goals is driving your Google Ads campaign.
 Do you want to:

 - capture leads

 - undertake market research

-Once you’re logged into Google AdWords, click on the spanner icon (in the top right hand corner), under ‘Planning’ you’ll see the link to the ‘Keyword Planner’.
+Once you’re logged into Google Ads, click on the spanner icon (in the top right hand corner), under ‘Planning’ you’ll see the link to the ‘Keyword Planner’.
 Once you’re in the Keyword Planner you can:

 Enter a ‘seed’ keyword